kaito002/react-microfrontend-container-ts/README.md

 * **renderMethodName:** Every micro-section has a renderMethod, makes sure that renderName is nor repeated in other sections.
 Using this method the container can manage the render of the section without requesting again to the section server.

+## Run the DEMO

+* First you must to download the <code>section</code> micro frontend in this [link](https://github.com/kaito002/react-microfrontend-section-ts)

+* With both project downloaded, you just need to write <code>npm install</code> and <code>npm start</code>, recomendation, do it first in the micro-section and then in this project.

 ## Considerations